TOPS: Adoption by British Rail

-During late 1960s, British Rail (BR) was looking for ways to increase efficiency, particularly of its declining freight operations, and identified a computer-based system as a key tool for improving both planning and control.
+During the late 1960s, British Rail (BR) was looking for ways to increase efficiency, particularly of its declining freight operations, and identified a computer-based system as a key tool for improving both planning and control.
 The specific requirements included the more effective utilisation of freight rolling stock, better pre-planning of terminal and marshalling yard operations, better alignment of specific consignments to specific services, prompt response to customer location-related requests.
-BR planners realised early on that it would be quicker and cheaper to buy an existing system, rather develop one locally, even if that breached the British Government's requirement for nationalised industries to 'Buy British'.
+BR planners realised early on that it would be quicker and cheaper to buy an existing system, rather than develop one locally, even if that breached the British Government's requirement for nationalised industries to 'Buy British'.

 Various systems around the world were explored, such as France's Gestion Centralisée du Trafic Marchandises (GCTM) and Canada's Traffic Reporting and Control System (TRACS), but found this to be ill-suited to BR's requirements; in fact, no existing system in the world satisfied them in full.
-However, SP's TOPS system was one such system explored, during which it was determined that it met many of the outstanding requirements, albeit not all.
-Starting in June 1970, several delegations from SP came to the UK to discuss and evaluate BR's existing practices, along with corresponding visits to the US to witness SP's operations, before both sides concluded that TOPS was a viable option.
+However, SP's TOPS system met many - but not all - of the outstanding requirements.
+Starting in June 1970, several delegations from SP came to the UK to discuss and evaluate BR's existing practices, along with corresponding visits to the USA to witness SP's operations, before both sides concluded that TOPS was a viable option.

 Groundwork on TOPS' financial case had commenced in the summer of 1970, during which a four-year timescale for implementation had emerged as the preferred option.
-From an analysis performed in 1971, it was found that, even in the event of the most pessimistic assumptions bearing true, TOPS' introduction retained a healthy gain in net value of £34m per annum.
+From an analysis performed in 1971, it was found that, even in the event of the most pessimistic assumptions being true, TOPS' introduction retained a healthy gain in net value of £34m per annum.
 Suitably convinced of its benefits, BR's board opted to purchase the system, along with the source code (as was typical in those days for such a large mainframe-based system) during June 1971.
 Due to its foreign origins, the purchase of an IBM System/360 mainframe to operate TOPS had to be approved by the Heath cabinet, which was given in October 1971.
 The decision was justified by a belief that TOPS would enable BR's freight operations to become profitable.